PoseiDAT/schemas/README.md

 Please be liberal in adding unit tests in the `test` folder for your schemas and data validation.
 All the code and unit tests are written in TypeScript targeted for NodeJS.
 You can check the line based coverage after running `npm run test` by opening `coverage/lcov-report/index.html` in a web browser.

+## Usage

+Once the schemas have reached a usable state this repository can be published to NPM for usage in other applications.
+At that time we can also look into exporting the json-schemas through other package manager and for other development languages.